subuser-security/subuser/permissions-dot-json-file-format.md

   **Default**: `false`

- * `graphics-card`: The image is allowed to access the graphics-card directly(OpenGL).
+ * `graphics-card`: The subuser is allowed to access the graphics-card directly(OpenGL).

   Ex: